JackMcGinty/for-the-child/README.md

 ------------------------- | ---------
 Matching Colors along with a user interface | X
-Random aspect to mix up the cards for each new game | X Simple art design for cards |
+Random aspect to mix up the cards for each new game | X Simple art design for cards |  Design Plan Changed
 Win game condition, a way to lose (maybe a health system) | X Goal that we need to achieve, brainstorm, very achievable | X Sound Design, and Music | X
 Level counter, add more cards | X
-High score marker when it ends |
-Background behind the cards, (use Unsplash for background?) |
+High score marker when it ends | In Progress Background behind the cards, (use Unsplash for background?) | Design Plan Changed
  |